top of page

 • How much you are willing to bid per click so that we do not go beyond this.

-Let's check what we have on the metrics section:
+Let's check what we have in the metrics section:

 • Metric group name.
 Name the metric group to easily recall which campaigns it applies to.
-For instance, if creating a metric group for the campaigns of a specific ebook series, name it "Series Name - EB."
+For instance, if creating a metric group for the campaigns of a specific series in ebook format, name it "Series Name - EB."

 • Select Campaigns.
 This will open a popup so that you can select the campaigns where you wish these metrics to apply.